djbyrne/DDPG_Reacher/Report.md

 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

-# DDPG
+# Algorithm Used - DDPG

-I chose to go with DDPG as DeepMinds paper shows that it has very good results in a similar reacher environment https://arxiv.org/pdf/1801.00690.pdf .
+I chose to go with DDPG as the DeepMind paper [DeepMind Control Suite](https://arxiv.org/pdf/1801.00690.pdf) shows that it has excellent results in a similar reacher environment.
 Here the paper looks at A3C, DDPG and D4PG.
 The results shows that D4PG drastically outperforms A3C and was followed closely by DDPG.

+The graph below shows the results of the papers experiments on the Reacher:Hard environment from deepmind.
+A3C(Orange) DDPG(Light Blue), D4PG(Dark Blue):
 ![Paper Results](images/research.png)

-DQN introduces a lot of changes to the traditional Q learning algorithm and isn't just replacing the Q table with a neural network.
-As described in Deep Minds groundbreaking paper [Playing Atari with Deep Reinforcement Learning](https://arxiv.org/pdf/1312.5602.pdf) there are several advancements that make this algorithm work.
-Below I will go through the core techniques used to successfully implement the DQN algorithm.
+I chose to implement DDPG over D4PG for this project as I felt I had a better understanding of the algorithm and was better place for me to begin.
+This will go through the methodology of DDPG, the experiments and changes I made during training, the results achieved from these experiments and finally my thoughts on future work.

+## Methodology

 ## Models